brwarner/uwgdc/content/pages/constitution.md

 # Purpose

 The purpose of The Club is to build a community of game developers on campus.
 It should encourage participants from a diverse set of fields, including but not limited to visual artistis, musicians, programmers, designers, writers, and critics.
 The Club should create a safe space for this community, and encourage its members to realize their ambitions.
-By bringing these people together, members can learn from each other and walk away as better creators.
+By bringing these people together, members can learn from each other and walk away as better developers.

 # Membership